logie-school/asp-client/README.md

    npm run dev
    ```

-   If the UI doesn't appear, press `Ctrl + R` to compile the UI.
+   If the UI doesn't appear, press `Ctrl + R` to refresh.

 ## Found a bug?